HubiRa/HubiRa.github.io/_posts/2024-06-15-binary-CLIP.md

 ## Intro

-This blog post introduces two methods called **S-BRaCE** to binarize CLIP[^1] (or other contrastively learned) embeddings and **T-BRaCE**  to create ternary representations.
+This blog post introduces a method called **S-BRaCE** to binarize CLIP[^1] (or other contrastively learned) embeddings.
 If somebody wonders why we would even want to do that, answers might be: lower memory usage, potentially faster lookup, interpretability (more on that in section: "Zero-Shot Results")...however I am not sure if this are good answers (probably something to explore in follow up posts).

 To be honest, this method originated just out of interest.
-Binarized and ternary CLIP[^1] embeddings might or might not be useful - at least to me it is an interesting problem.
+Binarized CLIP[^1] embeddings might or might not be useful - at least to me it is an interesting problem.
 How would one train such a system?
 How well does it work?
 What limitations does it have?
-I believe that the general method which is developed here is not the worst approach and potentially could be of use for other problems e.g. in binary optimization.
+I believe that the general method which is developed here is not the worst approach and potentially could be of use for other problems (e.g. in binary optimization, as novel target representation etc. - i am exploring some currently).
 We will see.

 ### Prerequisite